netbox-community/ansible_modules/CONTRIBUTING.md

 }
 ```

-Log into your Netbox instance and navigate to `/api/docs` and searching for the **POST** documents for the given endpoint you're looking to create.
+Log into your NetBox instance and navigate to `/api/docs` and searching for the **POST** documents for the given endpoint you're looking to create.
 ![POST Results](docs/media/postresults.PNG)
 The module should implement all available fields that are not the **id** or **readOnly** such as the **created, last_updated, device_count** in the example above.